9 Ways to Keep Your CPD Record Up To Date

 Taking the time once or twice a week to have a quick read through your favourite industry blogs is a great form of CPD.
 With things changing very rapidly, you need to make sure you keep in the loop.
 This doesn’t mean you have to pour over your computer for hours on end, there are lots of good resources out there – a quick Google search should point you in the right direction.

 It is always good to have new qualifications on your CV, particularly if you are looking for a new job.
 Our guide to having a killer CV outlines some of the key things you should include, but keeping it updated is really important.
-There are lots of short CPD courses available online, you just need to find a Massive Open Online Course (MOOC) such as Open Learn.
+There are lots of short CPD courses available online – we even have our own for Assessors.
+The Award in End-Point Assessment Principles & Practice.

 Social media groups